Carlo Alban: Early life

-Alban arrived in the U.S. at the age of 7 with his family on a travel visa.
+Albán arrived in the U.S. at the age of 7 with his family on a travel visa.
 However, his family intended to stay in the United States despite the potential consequences, living on an expired visa with the risk of deportation always prevalent.
 When he was 12 he got his first role in Oliver! as the title character.
 He then went on to other roles in New York until he was cast on Sesame Street.

-Raised in Sayreville, New Jersey, Alban graduated from Sayreville War Memorial High School in 1996; he was inducted into the school's hall of fame in 2019.
+Raised in Sayreville, New Jersey, Albán graduated from Sayreville War Memorial High School in 1996; he was inducted into the school's hall of fame in 2019.
 He attended Rutgers University, majoring in visual arts.

 Sesame Street

-Alban was on Sesame Street from 1993 to 1998 and during that time his being in the U.S. was against the law.
+Albán was on Sesame Street from 1993 to 1998 and during that time his being in the U.S. was against the law.
 In response to the reasoning for him being on Sesame Street while lacking proper documentation, he said, "what better place to hide than in the spotlight where no one would suspect you?"
-During these teenage years Alban had several formative experiences that he later talked about in his play Intringulus, including an instance where upon learning the situation of his immigration, a friend tells him to "get out of my country".
-This experience was among a collection of similar encounters where Alban experienced a 'snag', the name of his one-man show.
+During these teenage years Albán had several formative experiences that he later talked about in his play Intringulus, including an instance involving the situation of his immigration.

 Career

-Television
+Film & Television

 He has had recurring roles in Strangers with Candy, Thicker Than Blood, and The Tavern.
 He has guest starred on Law & Order, The Jury, Touched by an Angel, the HBO prison-themed series Oz, Deadline, Law & Order: Criminal Intent and in Prison Break as Luis "McGrady" Gallego.
 He played "Birdman" in the film Whip It.